Sure Dividend

 Disclaimer: Sure Dividend is not affiliated with S&P Global in any way.
 S&P Global owns and maintains The Dividend Aristocrats Index.
 The information in this article and downloadable spreadsheet is based on Sure Dividend’s own review, summary, and analysis of the S&P 500 Dividend Aristocrats ETF (NOBL) and other sources, and is meant to help individual investors better understand this ETF and the index upon which it is based.
 None of the information in this article or spreadsheet is official data from S&P Global.
 Consult S&P Global for official information.

-Walmart has had a resurgence of growth in the past few years by adapting to the changing climate for retailers.
-It has invested heavily in its e-commerce platform, and has proven it is one of the best-equipped to compete with Amazon.
+Walmart has experienced a resurgence of growth in the past few years by adapting to the changing retail climate.
+It has invested heavily in its e-commerce platform and proven that it is one of the best-equipped to compete with Amazon.

 Business Overview